-The project's objectives are to clarify the scope and limitations of key administrative data so that it can be re-used with accuracy, and establish ongoing support for people to identify and access the right data sources for their needs more efficiently.
-This is necessary for compiling statutory data returns, operational reporting, analytics, and the design and delivery of data integrations between business systems.
+This project's objectives are to clarify the scope and limitations of key administrative data so that it can be reused with confidence, and to establish ongoing support for people to identify efficiently the right data sources for their needs.

-In Phase 1 the project developed key policies and procedures for the Data Governance Framework which comprises:
+In Phase 1 the project developed policies and procedures for the Data Governance Framework, including:

 More specifically we:

-- Developed the data stewards' responsibilities and started to identify those people across the University who would take on the data stewardship roles
+- Developed the data stewards' responsibilities and started to identify those people across the University who could take on the data stewardship roles

-We are now in Phase 2 of the project and focusing on:
+We are now in Phase 2, during which we are focussing on:

-- Implementing this framework against high-priority administrative data sets (for example, student records, courses, identity, organisation structure and staff records)
+- Implementing the Framework against high-priority administrative data sets (for example student records, course, identity, organisation structure and staff records)

 - Continuing to identify potential data stewards, and briefing them on what the role will involve